NCAS-CMS/cfdm/docs/source/tutorial.rst

   coordinate constructs to which it applies, accessed with the `~CoordinateReference.coordinates` method of the coordinate reference construct;

+..

+* the zeroes of the dimension and auxiliary coordinate constructs which define the coordinate system, stored in a `Datum` instance, which is accessed with the `~CoordinateReference.datum` attribute, or `~CoordinateReference.get_datum` method, of the coordinate reference construct; and

+..

+* a formula for converting coordinate values taken from the dimension or auxiliary coordinate constructs to a different coordinate system, stored in a `CoordinateConversion` class instance, which is accessed with the `~CoordinateReference.coordinate_conversion` attribute, or `~CoordinateReference.get_coordinate_conversion` method, of the coordinate reference construct.

 .. code-block:: python
    :caption: *Select the vertical coordinate system construct and